Astypalaea

 In Greek mythology, Astypalaea (Ancient Greek: Ἀστυπάλαια [astiˈpalea]) or Astypale was a Phoenician princess as the daughter of King Phoenix and Perimede, daughter of Oeneus; thus she was the sister of Europa.
-In some accounts, her mother was called Telephe and her siblings were Phoenice, Peirus and again Europe.
+In some accounts, her mother was called Telephe and her siblings were Peirus and again Europe.
 Astypale was a lover of Poseidon who seduced her, and had two sons by him: Ancaeus, King of Samos, and Eurypylos, King of Kos.

 The island of Astypalaia was believed to have been named after her.